-Scott Walker Policy Chops Back in Spotlight as Medicaid Dominates
+Scott Walker Policy Expertise Back in Spotlight as Medicaid Dominates

 Among Wisconsin Governor Scott Walker’s most attractive attributes: his deep understanding of policy detail — especially as it relates to the relationship between the federal and state governments.